 Yes.
 You can consume too much.
 This blueberry juice is a good source of fiber.
 However, too much fiber can cause stomach discomfort.
 It also contains honey, which can spike blood sugar levels.
-Generally speaking, 1 to 2 glasses per day should be just fine.
+Generally speaking, 1 glass a day should be just fine.
 You can read more about what happens if you consume too many blueberries here.

 ⭐️Before you go!
 If you loved my Blueberry Juice Recipe, leave a review and let me know!
 And if you aren't following me on social media, search @thedairyfreemenu and follow me there.

 - 1 pint frozen blueberries 11 ounces (or about 2 heaping cups)

 - 2 tablespoons fresh lemon juice

 - ⅓ cup honey or pure maple syrup

 - 5 cups cold water